essenciary/GenieTodoMVC/documentation/dashboards.md

 app as well (`pkg> add Faker`) before running the migration.
 For the generation of the random categories, dates, and duration values, we declare three helper functions (`randcategory`, `randdate`, and `randduration`) that we can reuse to both create new todos and update the existing ones (and keep our code DRY).

+Also notice that we only run this migration in development mode, so that we don't accidentally overwrite our production data or break our tests.

 Now you can run the migration to generate the fake data: